-Representatives of Leitrim County Council, who are in New York for the St Patrick’s Day period, met with senior executives from Tourism Ireland in New York.
-They were briefed on Tourism Ireland’s extensive promotional programme for 2015, which is in full swing right now.
+Representatives of Leitrim County Council, who are in New York for the St Patrick’s Day period, met with senior executives from Tourism Ireland in New York today.
+They were briefed on Tourism Ireland’s extensive promotional programme for 2016, which is in full swing right now.

-Paddy O'Rourke, cathaoirleach of Leitrim County Council; Shane Clarke and Billy Condon, both Tourism Ireland; and Frank Curran, CEO of Leitrim County Council.
+John McCartin, Cathaoirleach of Leitrim County Council; Billy Condon, Tourism Ireland; and Frank Curran, Chief Executive of Leitrim County Council, in the Tourism Ireland office in New York.

 Notes To Editors